-(c) Delegating additional functions.

-(2) The Chief of the Contracting Office (COCO) is authorized to approve the delegation to the contract administration office (CAO).
+- (c) Delegating additional functions. - (2) The authority to approve the delegation to the contract administration office (CAO) is delegated to one level above the contracting officer.
+In no case shall the authority be delegated below one level above the contracting officer.